GoogleChrome/web.dev/src/site/content/en/blog/fetch-upload-streaming/index.md

 The above will send "This is a slow request" to the server, one word at a time, with a one second pause between each word.

-The chunks of a request body need to be `Uint8Array`s of bytes, so I'm using `pipeThrough(new TextEncoderStream())` to do the conversion for me.
+Each chunk of a request body needs to be a `Uint8Array` of bytes, so I'm using `pipeThrough(new TextEncoderStream())` to do the conversion for me.

 ### Writable streams